rodrigoarantes/iagenda/README.md

       - The user will see a list of possible times to schedule an appointment (it will look like a Calendar Day View).
 There will be a row for every fifteen minutes starting at 08:00 going up to 22:00 (e.g.: 08:00, 08:15, 08:30, and so on).
       - If the user clicks on a row, it will navigate to the screen in charge of adding appointments
       - If the user clicks an appointment, it will bring up a delete alert dialog.
       - on that screen the user will see the time selected and the end time will be automatically calculated by the service's number Of sessions property.
-(Seee below in the 'Service' section).
+(See below in the 'Service' section).
 The user will then only need to select a service, and a customer in order to create an appointment entry.
 The date And time used to create an appointment must show up in the URL.
       - At the top of the list of times there will be the date for the current selection.
 If the user clicks on the date, it will bring up a date picker where users will be able to jump between dates and fetch appointments in different days(Note: The listing shows only appointments for the day selected).
       - On top of it there will be the days of the week (From Sunday to Saturday).
 Clicking on the weekday fetches entries for that day.
 Make sure to highlight the weekday for the day selected.
       - The URL must show which day the user is viewing so he can bookmark it.